After-Action Review of the Statewide Pandemic Response and Recovery

 Apprenticeships and Higher Education

-Section 3 of Engrossed Second Substitute Senate Bill 5764 (Chapter 166, Laws of 2022) required the Washington Student Achievement Council to contract with the Ruckelshaus Center to evaluate paths to credentials for apprentices, including recommendations on the requirements and benefits of expanding the multi-occupational trades degree, and exploration of other credentials that will support transfer to baccalaureate degrees or other advanced credentials for apprentices.
-The Center will also examine national best practices in delivery and award of educational credentials to apprentices, research apprentices’ demand for degrees, for individuals in, or who have completed, a state registered apprenticeship program, and review the current funding model for apprentices within the community and technical college system, with consideration on the use of state funds for apprenticeships, and national funding structures for apprenticeship programs that could be applied within Washington state.
+Section Three of Engrossed Second Substitute Senate Bill 5764 (Chapter 166, Laws of 2022) required the Washington Student Achievement Council to contract with the Ruckelshaus Center to evaluate paths to credentials for apprentices, including recommendations on the requirements and benefits of expanding the multi-occupational trades degree and an exploration of other credentials that would support transfer to baccalaureate degrees or other advanced credentials.
+The Center will also examine national best practices in delivery and award of educational credentials to apprentices, research apprentices’ demand for degrees, and review the current funding model for apprentices within the community and technical college system, with consideration on the use of state funds for apprenticeships and national funding structures for apprenticeship programs that could be applied within Washington state.

-The Center will work with interested parties to provide recommendations to the legislature on a sustainable funding model for related supplemental instruction and credit for apprentices through the community and technical college system to ensure it fully covers institutional and apprenticeship program costs of related supplemental instruction.
+The Center will work with interested parties to provide recommendations to the Legislature on a sustainable funding model for related supplemental instruction and credit for apprentices through the community and technical college system to ensure that the system fully covers institutional and apprenticeship program costs of related supplemental instruction.

-For more information, please contact Phyllis Shulman or Tye Ferrell.
+For more information, please contact Tye Ferrell or Chris Page.

 Cascadia Coastal Hazards Resilience